fdeblasio/pokeemerald-expansion/notes.md

 - Double check that only Devon employees use DEVON_EMPLOYEES and only non-Devon use MAN_2
 - Use either SCIENTIST_1 or 2 for Cozmo/Stern and use the other for generic scientists
 - Battle Environments:
     - Mt.
-Chimney should use Volcano?
+Chimney and/or Fiery Path should use Volcano?
+        - Safari Zone Fire Cave too
     - Should Magma Hideout use the unused Magma battle environment?
     - Shoal Cave bottom floor and Safari Zone ice cave should use Ice battle environment
         - Ice's palette looks mostly good except for the player's tile being a different color than the opponent's